redonkulus/org-commits/README.md

 # org-commits

-Display GitHub commit messages across repositories of an organization.
-This is typically useful for projects that span multiple repository of an organization and you would like to gather commits or pull requests across all of them.
+Display and collect GitHub commit messages or PR's across repositories of an organization.
+This is typically useful for projects that span multiple repository of an organization and would like to gather commits or pull requests across all of them.

 ## Install